peterdev123/Sorting_Algorithms/README.md

-Trying all sorting algorithms with python
+Trying all sorting algorithms with python.
 This is my way of reforging my skill with python language